nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/nearby-friends/index.md

 - Users report their locations every 30 seconds
 - Location update QPS = 10 million / 30 = ~334,000

-## S2 - Propose High-Level Design and Get Buy-In
+## Step 2 - Propose High-Level Design and Get Buy-In

 In this section, we will discuss the following:
 - High-level design